 COST OF ATTENDANCE

-For I-20 issuance purposes, the estimated minimum student expenses for 2016-2017 are listed below.
+For I-20 issuance purposes, the estimated minimum student expenses for 2017-2018 are listed below.
 These costs are for a 9-month academic year (fall and spring) at non-resident tuition rates.
 The amounts listed are estimates only, which do not include lab and other fees associated with particular courses.
+Please note these 2017-2018 financial requirements take effect for applicants admitted on June 19, 2017 and after.

 For more information about costs, visit Student Accounting and University Cashiering Services.
 TUITION AND FEES MAY BE CHANGED WITHOUT NOTICE BY UNT.